Program overview

 Graduates of the Carpentry program can pursue a variety of career opportunities in Canada, including:

-• General Contractor: Overseeing construction projects, managing budgets, and coordinating subcontractors.
+• General Contractor: Overseeing construction projects, managing resources, and ensuring quality standards are met.

-• Framing Contractor: Specializing in the construction of the structural framework of buildings.
+• Framing Contractor: Specializing in the construction of structural frameworks for buildings.

 • Cabinetmaker: Designing and building custom cabinets and furniture for residential and commercial spaces.

-• Concrete Finisher: Working with concrete to create foundations, floors, and other structures, ensuring quality and durability.
+• Concrete Finisher: Working with concrete to create smooth surfaces and structures, ensuring durability and aesthetics.

-• Construction Trades Helper: Assisting skilled tradespeople on job sites, performing various tasks to support construction projects.
+• Construction Trades Helper: Assisting skilled tradespeople in various construction tasks, gaining valuable on-the-job experience.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.